-Moving to Houston, if approached in the right manner, can be a great experience that truly broadens your horizons.
-Houston is the fourth largest city in the United States, is a truly metropolitan city that offers a diverse culture.
-The abundance of international companies here attract expatriates from all over the world.
-Houston has a relatively good economy compared to the rest of the nation and the job market is still good, partly because of its plentiful oil and gas businesses.
-Another reason Texas' largest city is so attractive is due to the abundance of entertainment, which offers expats a truly exceptional leisure experience.
-There is always something going on here, be it a sporting event of one of the professional major teams of the city, an expo, a cultural festival or a new show in the theatre; if it isn’t happening in Houston, it probably isn’t happening anywhere else in Texas.
+Houston started out as a large mud flat and, as such, there’s very little in the way of history and aged cultural to explore.
+However, one reason why Texas’ largest city is so attractive to both Americans and expatriates is due to the abundance of entertainment on offer and people living here can enjoy a truly exceptional leisure experience.
+There is always something going on, be it a sporting event of one of the professional major teams of the city, an expo, a cultural festival or a new show in the theatre; if it isn’t happening in Houston, it probably isn’t happening anywhere else in Texas.

-The Expat Info Desk relocation guide to Houston is written by an expatriate who has lived in Houston for many years and combines all her experience into one comprehensive guide.
-Use it as a preparation tool before you arrive, continue to use it as a practical companion as you begin to settle into your expatriate experience in Houston and refer to it as an invaluable resource even once you consider yourself a "transplanted Texan".
+The Expat Info Desk relocation guide to Houston is written by an expatriate who has first hand experience of life in Houston.
+Use it as a preparation tool before you arrive, continue to use it as a practical companion as you begin to settle into your expatriate experience in Houston and refer to it as an invaluable resource even once you consider yourself a “transplanted Texan”.

 Our guide was written by Patricia Sanderlin and last published on Friday 4th March 2011.